-Canon G1 X Mark III versus Canon M100
+Canon G1 X Mark III vs M100

 The Canon PowerShot G1 X Mark III and the Canon EOS M100 are two digital cameras that were announced, respectively, in October 2017 and August 2017.
 The G1X Mark III is a fixed lens compact, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (19 percent) than the Canon G1 X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the M100 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the M100 can take 295 images on a single charge of its LP-E12 power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.